Getting Started with MaxTAF

 // assert that the search text box on the result page contains "Hello World"

-The MaxTAF editor works in the same way as any other IDE editor (in fact it’s based on VSCode’s editor, Monaco) so you don’t need to worry about missing any desired IDE functionality.
-You can simply create cases as you are used to.
+The MaxTAF editor works in the same way as any other IDE editor (in fact it’s based on VSCode’s editor, Monaco) so you don’t need to worry about missing any of the core IDE functionality you would usually expect.

-Next we will take a look at suites, the way to group up tests for batch runs.
+Next we will have a look at Suites, the way to group up cases for batch runs.

 Suites